Captain Carrot and the Zoo Crew: The Dark Side of the Crew, Chapter 9: See Your Other Self

 Finally, Big Cheese started laughing, too.
 Not because he wanted to, but because it made the whole thing just a little less humiliating.

 Ultra-Rabbit grabbed Cheese’s throat in mid-chuckle.
-“Now,” said Ultra, “let’s talk about this business about withholding information about your powers from your superiors.”
+“Now,” said Ultra, “let’s talk about this business of withholding information about your powers from your superiors.”

 Ultra wasn’t laughing any more.